Jatropha curcas: Biofuel

 Jatropha can also be intercropped with other cash crops such as coffee, sugar, fruits and vegetables.

-In 2007 Goldman Sachs cited Jatropha curcas as one of the best candidates for future biodiesel production.
 However, despite its abundance and use as an oil and reclamation plant, none of the Jatropha species has been properly domesticated and, as a result, its productivity is variable, and the long-term impact of its large-scale use on soil quality and the environment is unknown.

 In 2008 researchers at Daimler Chrysler Research explored the use of jatropha oil for automotive use, concluding that although jatropha oil as fuel "has not yet reached optimal quality, ... it already fulfills the EU norm for biodiesel quality".
 Archer Daniels Midland Company, Bayer CropScience and Daimler AG have a joint project to develop jatropha as a biofuel.
 Three Mercedes cars powered by Jatropha diesel have already put some 30,000 kilometres behind them.
 The project is supported by DaimlerChrysler and by the German Association for Investment and Development (Deutschen Investitions- und Entwicklungsgesellschaft, DEG).